se-edu/se-book/errorHandling/exceptions/what/text.md

 <div id="body">

 **Exceptions are used to deal with _'unusual' but not entirely unexpected_ situations** that the program might encounter at run time.
-Exceptions are not program bugs.
-Rather, they are unusual situations that need to be recovered from, if possible.

 <tip-box type="primary">